 If you go for a drinks party, then you want to keep the food aspect light enough to not be a distraction, but substantial enough to soak up all the alcohol.
-There are plenty of Christmas snack foods and ready selected trays that you can buy in supermarkets, but it is easy enough to make your own Christmas canapés.
+There are plenty of Christmas snack foods and ready-selected trays that you can buy in supermarkets, but it is easy enough to make your own Christmas canapés.

 Turkey, stuffing, and cranberry pastry puffs are a relatively simple warm canapé that you can make in advance.
-Smoked salmon blinis are another Christmas staple, and for desert, nothing can beat mini mince pies.
+Smoked salmon blinis are another Christmas staple, and for dessert, nothing can beat mini mince pies.

-If you are hosting a dinner, then you can either repeat the meal line up of Christmas day, or go for something a little more alternative.
+If you are hosting a dinner, then you can either repeat the meal lineup of Christmas Day or go for something a little more alternative.
 Arguably, hosting a Christmas party at home is the perfect opportunity to demonstrate your creative side and get a little funky with Christmas staples.
 Why not try something different with a soy roast Turkey, or a Christmas duck?

 Christmas Party Decorations